Cedric-Loic/ur3e/README.md

 ```
 Please follow the [Hand-Eye Calibration](https://moveit.picknik.ai/humble/doc/examples/hand_eye_calibration/hand_eye_calibration_tutorial.html) tutorial to perform your extrinsic calibration before going to the next step.

 ### 1.4.2. how to use the result of the calibration

+At the end of your calibration, you should have a static TF2 launch file